Nelson leads Islanders to 3-2 shootout win over Flyers

 Nicolas Aube-Kubel and Jakub Voracek scored for Philadelphia, which has lost three of four.
 Carter Hart made 21 saves.

 After a scoreless four rounds in the shootout, Nelson fired a snap shot past the blocker of Hart.

+“I didn’t want to try and do anything too fancy,” Nelson said.
+“I just wanted to get a shot, and it beat him.”

-Sorokin made impressive stops of Sean Couturier, Nolan Patrick and Travis Konecny in the shootout before denying Joel Farabee to seal the victory.
+Sorokin made impressive stops on Sean Couturier, Nolan Patrick, Claude Giroux and Travis Konecny in the shootout before denying Joel Farabee to seal the victory.
+The Russian rookie is 7-0-0 at home and 10-3-1 overall.

 Voracek knotted the score at 2-2 early in the second period with his seventh of the season.
 The Czech winger beat Sorokin with a wrist shot on the blocker side.